danielearwicker/immuto/docs-src/how_it_works/amend.md

 # How the amend function works

-The `amend` function is a little helper function.
-It is defined as:
+The `amend` function is defined as:

 ```ts
 function amend<O1, O2>(o1: O1, o2: O2) {